C. S. LEWIS: THE ABOLITION OF MAN (1943)

 II – The attempt to debunk traditional values is often based on a set of values which is considered to be new, but which in fact is a small selection from traditional morality.
 The innovator will be unable, in the end, to explain why this selection is retained while the rest is rejected.
 Thus on a closer view he will have confirmed the “given” nature of all moral principles and the need to reject either all or nothing of traditional morality.
 Modern people who admit this are then likely not to accept all, but to reject all, since they believe that morality is human; that humanity is nature; and that nature is a thing to rule, not to be ruled by.

 III – “Man’s conquest of Nature” will be completed when human nature is conquered.
 Values will then be a thing for humans to produce and to modify at will, not a thing to be guided by.
 The only force left to motivate us will be the force of natural impulses.
-The conquest of nature will thus have ended in total surrender to nature.
-On the assumption of a perfect genetic science perfectly applied, we may expect this surrender to be for perpetuity.
+Man’s conquest of nature will thus have ended in man’s total surrender to nature.
+On the assumption of a perfect genetic science perfectly applied, we may expect this surrender to be irreversible.
 Our wish to “see through” the mainspring of specifically human action is a magician’s bargain: “to ‘see through’ all things is the same as not to see.”